Our Programmes

 Timeline:

-Decisions will be sent out by Wednesday 29th January (2nd week)
+• Decisions will be sent out by Friday 2nd May (end of 1st week)

-Accepted applicants will be invited to a pre-programme social, likely on Saturday 25th January
+• Accepted applicants will be invited to a pre-programme social on the 5th May (2nd week)

-Groups will start in 3rd week, and meet weekly until the end of term
+• Groups will start in 2nd week, and meet weekly until 5th week or 8th week (depending on the group’s preference)

 Arete fellowship [Intro]